RuneSchool/RuneSchool.github.io/_posts/2025-1-27-better-shavian.md

 ![Vowels](/assets/images/New/stretchedLongVowels.png)

+I've kept these largely the same as Brevian.

 Right away, you'll see a layout that has columns and rows.
 Each row represents a distinct vowel category.
 Each column represents a consistent change applied to that category.
 This means that FACE and CHOICE have something in common as well as LOT and CHOICE having something in common.
 The relations are transparent in that way.

 The 2nd column is stretched horizontally which can give a very aesthetically satisfying "push and pull" to a text which better matches the prosody of how it is pronounced out loud.
 It provides breathing room and some breaking up of large chunks of letters.